What is Discord?

 - We suggest asking your teen to give you a tour of Discord using your new account!
 Some prompts you can use to get started are:

 - Show me how to add you as a friend!

 - Show me how to create a server together.

 - Show me how you stay in touch with your friends.

 - Show me your favorite emojis or gifs.

 5. Utilize third-party resources

 Many online safety experts provide resources for parents to navigate their kids’ online lives.

-ConnectSafely published their Parent’s Guide to Discord which gives a holistic overview of how your teen uses Discord, our safety settings, and ways to start conversations with your teen about their safety.
+ConnectSafely published their Parent’s Guide to Discord, which gives a holistic overview of how your teen uses Discord, our safety settings, and ways to start conversations with your teen about their safety.

-Find more information from other organizations, please go directly to their websites:
+To find more information from other organizations, please go directly to their websites: